workwithmayuresh/SampleGitandLinuxProject/README.md

 Project Description :

 Overview:<br>
-The Git Skills Test - Collaborative Text File project is a hands-on exercise designed to evaluate your proficiency with Git, the version control system widely used for collaborative software development.
-In this project, you will work with a simple text file, demonstrating your ability to create branches, make changes, resolve conflicts, and collaborate with others in a Git-based environment.
+The Git Skills Test - Collaborative Text File project is a hands-on exercise designed to evaluate your proficiency with Git, the version control system widely used for collaborative software development. <br>In this project, you will work with a simple text file, demonstrating your ability to create branches, make changes, resolve conflicts, and collaborate with others in a Git-based environment.

 Project Goals: